 It may not be considered very green, but the PVC is applied as an air- and watertight coating over a polyester fabric base, just as with ‘rubber’ hypalon.

 These boats also feature rigid molded ends in the one-piece body to help slice the boat through water.
 This element of streamlining is typically a weak point on ‘broad nosed’ IKs (right) where a sharp bow and stern are difficult to fabricate purely from inflatable tubes.
 The grey Incept on the right (based on the old Semperit) does a pretty good job and was a fast boat.
 The bulk of these rigid fixtures, as well as the dense DS panels, may make the DS kayaks less easy to pack compactly than regular synthetic rubber IKs.

-Not for the first time I see an IK manufacturer use ideas I’ve tried on my IKs.
-In Sea Eagle’s and Airkajak’s case it’s a simple footrest tube with an adjustable strap which I came up with a couple of years ago.
-It’s so much simpler, versatile and more effective than some of the mushy ideas I’ve seen used in IKs.
+Not for the first time I see an IK manufacturer use ideas I’ve tried on my own IKs.
+In Sea Eagle’s and Airkajak’s case it’s a simple footrest tube with an adjustable strap which I came up with a years ago.
+It’s so much simpler, versatile and more effective than some of the mushy ideas I’ve seen used on IKs.
 Kxone use a padded strap; less good IMO.

 In any kayak, a solid footrest helps you connect with the boat and pull in powerful strokes.
 And as an IK doesn’t have the benefit of a hardshell deck to brace knees off, without knee braces, a footrest (right) is all the more useful.
 Even then, I’d say both these DS IKs would benefit from thigh braces, especially the slimmer Sea Eagle.
 Both boats are spacious inside, with little chance of feeling nicely wedged in.